kariukikinyanjui/ironic-outreachy-application/README.md

 Rather than a perfect automated run, my deployment required hands-on architectural intervention.
 Key debugging scenarios included:
 1. **Zombie Processes & Sockets:** Resolving an Nginx `8080` port conflict by investigating socket bindings (`ss -apn`) and spinning up a temporary Python HTTP server.
 2. **Global Routing Resets:** Bypassing global firewall/routing drops to `opendev.org` from my ISP by manually cloning dependencies from GitHub mirrors.
-3. **The Checksum Infinite Loop:** Diagnosing a deployment timeout by tailiing web server logs to catch the Ironic Python Agent (IPA) stuck in an infinte download loop due to a SHA256 checksum mismatch.
+3. **The Checksum Infinite Loop:** Diagnosing a deployment timeout by tailing web server logs to catch the Ironic Python Agent (IPA) stuck in an infinite download loop due to a SHA256 checksum mismatch.
 4. **Successful Deployment:** Ultimately achieving an `active` node state after correcting the `baremetal-nodes.json` inventory and forcing a node rebuild.
 (*Note: The full report includes terminal screenshots and log evidence of the debugging process.)